nextflow-io/nextflow/docs/executor/google.rst

 * :ref:`process-memory`

 .. warning::
-  This API works well for coarse-grained workloads i.e. long running jobs, but is not ideal for pipelines that spawn many short-lived tasks.
+  This API works well for coarse-grained workloads, i.e. long-running jobs, but is not ideal for pipelines that spawn many short-lived tasks.

 Requirements